sansneo/prime/README.md

 ## Headless
 Packages are (mostly) organized by the following priority order:
-`Kernel → Shell → Userland (non‑network) → Userland (network) → Daemons` and
+`Kernel > Shell > Userland (non‑network) > Userland (network) > Daemons` and
-within each priority, they are grouped by origin: `Linux project → GNU project → Other projects`.
+within each priority, grouped by origin: `Linux project > GNU project > Other projects`.

-Pure driver packages are not listed here, though these are installed as part of the system and are very much essential.
+Pure driver packages are not listed, though these are installed as part of the system and are very much essential.

 ### Toolset
 * linux and kmod: kernel and modules